Beverly Garland: Personal life

 Garland married actor Richard Garland in 1951.
 Although they divorced two years later, she continued to use his last name professionally.

 In 1999, her husband of 39 years, businessman Filmore Crank, died.
 They had two children together, and two from Crank's previous marriage.

-Subsequently, Garland combined her acting career with an increased devotion to the hotel that Crank built and named for her.
-Originally built as a Howard Johnson's Motor Lodge in the 1970s, it became a 255-room Spanish Mission-style resort called Beverly Garland's Holiday Inn, and was renamed The Garland in 2014.
+Subsequently, Garland combined her acting career with an increased devotion to the North Hollywood hotel that Crank built and named for her.
+Originally built as a Howard Johnson's Motor Lodge in the 1970s, it became a 255-room Spanish Mission–style resort called Beverly Garland's Holiday Inn, and was renamed The Garland in 2014.

-Variety, on December 7, 2008, wrote that she was the honorary mayor of North Hollywood and that she served on the boards of the California Tourism Corporation as well as the Greater Los Angeles Visitors' and Convention Bureau.
+She was the honorary mayor of North Hollywood, and she served on the boards of the California Tourism Corporation as well as the Greater Los Angeles Visitors' and Convention Bureau.

 Death

 On December 5, 2008, Garland died from natural causes at her home of over 40 years in the Hollywood Hills after a lengthy illness.

 Several hundred people attended a memorial service and reception on December 13 at her namesake hotel property.
 Her body was cremated.
-She was survived by a son, a daughter, and two grandchildren.